one-dark/jetbrains-one-dark-theme/.github/ISSUE_TEMPLATE/bug_report.md

 1. Scroll down to '....'
 1. See error

-**Actual Behaviour**
-What is happening that you do not want to be happening

 **Expected Behavior**
 A clear and concise description of what you expected to happen.